 Many of the common causes of eczema all come down to one thing: dehydrated skin.
 It's actually incredibly common for sufferers to have an imbalance in their skin's topmost barrier, your body's first defence against external aggressors and irritants.
 This means that it's vitally important to keep your moisture levels high with a gentle but deeply nourishing formula.

-Specifically developed for use on sensitive skin, this fast-absorbing moisturiser is clinically proven to restore very dry skin in as little as five days.
+This fast-absorbing moisturiser is clinically proven to restore very dry skin and keep skin healed for three weeks.
 Micro-drops of petroleum jelly are suspended with intensely hydrating glycerin, forming a complex that's the perfect answer to very dry, stressed-out skin.